Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 Zio disappears in one place and appears in another performing more arcane incantations and movements and fires a blast of heat at the last of the frenzied ravens.
 Ochi reaches into his belt pouch and pulls out a handful of caltrops which he scatters across the floor in front of the crowded doorway.
 Wei yan continues spitting fire upon the enemies.
+Ukshaka still blinded remains in place unsure of what to do.
+One of the freshly singed ninja passes across the caltrops and leaps back favoring an injured foot.
+Koya touches Ochi with a want rejuvenating him.
+Another ninja attempts to pass through the caltrop filled portal also gaining a limp but continues on to strike at Ochi and misses.
+Grayson continues to stem the tide of ninja attempting to reinforce from further south in the hall with a hail of arrows stepping further towards them.
+Helgarval continues adding to the flames started by Wei Yan.
+One of the ninja fires his own bow at Grayson who is unharmed as Another swings past Ochi.
+3
+Noe narrowly misses a ninja with her own blades in return.
+Zio sprays a contained blizzard from his hands at the foes and two more of the ninja slump.
+Ochi closes on the ninja too cautious to traverse the caltrops going the the door into one of the rooms off of the long hall.

+Inside ten sleeping pallets lay neatly arranged about this room.
+At the foot of each is a small locker for personal belongings and an open iron trapdoor sits in the floor and near the east wall.\

+Inside Ochis blade meets with the flesh of his target and finishes it.
+Wei Yan joins Ochi in the room running along the wall to leap at the last remaining foe slashing as he does.
+Ukshaka continues to hold position blinded.
+Grayson finishes Wei Yans work with a few more arrows.
+The remaining human shadow sprints to the trap door and throws itself down and out of sight.
+4
+Noe gives chase and after a moment of confused sounds from below the rest of the caravaneers just hear "Trolls!"
+Called louldy back up.

+The room below is a furnace room sweltering from the effort.
+The coals in the rooms name sake roar opposite the chute Noe just entered from.
+A heap of coal is stacked against the east wall and an iron door opens in the ceiling above the coal pit.
+Three crude beds made of poorly cured bear skins and wolf pelts have been thrown on the floor before the fire.
+A Hog's head, rests between them next to the bloody bones of someone unfortunate creature.

+The two Troll occupants look up from the boar they were enjoying at their two unexpected guests.

+Zio with a word and a flourish creates several copies of himself and enters the room past the caltrops.